International Travel Tips? Here are the latest tips for you

 6. Call your credit card company and let them know you will be traveling and give them your verbal itinerary.

-Some credit card companies they have a dedicated page to your travel schedule, check with them so you can update it if your travel plans may get changed at the last minute.
+Some credit card companies have a dedicated page for your travel schedule.
+Check with them so you can update it if your travel plans may get changed at the last minute.

 7. Remove all not-needed customer value cards, credit cards, receipts, or business cards from your wallet.

-Furthermore, some airlines will consider your personal purse as carry-on luggage, therefore you need it small that you can fit it inside another bag.
+Furthermore, some airlines will consider your personal purse as carry-on luggage.
+Therefore, you need it small that you can fit it inside another bag.

-Why bring cash is a must
+Why bring cash is a must.

-8. Would your credit card work in the country you will be visiting? and how much are the Credit Card Foreign Transaction Fees?
+8. Would your credit card work in the country you will be visiting?
+And how much are the Credit Card Foreign Transaction Fees?

 Traveling internationally can be a challenge sometimes.
 In Europe, some merchants will not accept American Express.
-All cards must now have a chip reader or you will not be able to use them.
+All cards must now have a chip reader, or you will not be able to use them.

-Outside of the USA banks will not change foreign money therefore you will have to use an exchange kiosk.
+Outside of the USA, banks will not change foreign money.
+Therefore, you will have to use an exchange kiosk.
 Make sure you know your rate so you can shop around.

 10. Buy all attractions tickets in advance

 Speaking from experience as we waited three hours under the Roman July sun to visit the Vatican.
-Trust me you do not want to do that twice.
+Trust me, and you do not want to do that twice.
 Did I mention no cooling misters?

-Not only they will have a fun time doing that, but they will get so excited to be the tour guide for the day.
+Not only will they have a fun time doing that, but they will get so excited to be the tour guide for the day.

 12. Hotels concierges.

-We visited the Taj Mahal in Agra, India, a couple of years ago and to this day I am still in contact with the guide.
+We visited the Taj Mahal in Agra, India, a couple of years ago, and to this day, I am still in contact with the guide.
 The knowledge and resources were out of this world.

-We stay always at the Intercontinental chain and we love them.
-Outstanding service and absolutely clean.
-Stay there for a couple of nights until you get the lay of the land and then switch hotels if you prefer.
+We stay always at the Intercontinental chain, and we love them.
+Outstanding service and always clean.
+Stay there for a couple of nights until you get the lay of the land, and then switch hotels if you prefer.